sochi/php-nginx/README.md

-# Dockerize a PHP application
+# Dockerize a PHP Application

 This is extending image from https://github.com/trafex/docker-php-nginx with changes to ease containerising a PHP application, by using this image as base.